pigoz/pigoz/README.md

 I'm a software developer based in Italy.
 I like Ruby, TypeScript and functional programming.

-A retired maintainer of [mpv](https://github.com/mpv-player/mpv), I'm currently spending a lot of my free time trying to learn Japanese (with terrible results) and writing free software to automate and optimize language learning.
+A retired maintainer of [mpv](https://github.com/mpv-player/mpv), when I'm not hiking or climbing, I like to study Japanese and make software to make language learning more efficient.

 chat: pigoz @ libera.chat
 ```ascii